python-pillow/Pillow/docs/handbook/image-file-formats.rst

 FPX
 ^^^

 Pillow reads Kodak FlashPix files.
-In the current version, only the highest resolution image is read from the file, and the viewing transform is not taken into account.
+Only the highest resolution image is read from the file, and the viewing transform is not taken into account.

 To enable FPX support, you must install :pypi:`olefile`.